DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

 #### Step 3: Counting Who Came Last Most Often

-Now, we simply count how often each name appears in our `last_each_tour` table to find the rider who finished last the most times in Tour de France history.
+Now, we count how often each name appears in our `last_each_tour` table to find the rider who finished last the most times in Tour de France history.

     sort(table(last_each_tour$Name), decreasing=TRUE)[1]